'Indian Head' Hedge Rose Seed

 Sowing instructions: Sow 0.5 cm deep, 50 seeds/meter; Greenhouse - sow 3 seeds per cell.

 Growing conditions: 'Indian Head' hedge rose grows well on most soils except those that are excessively wet, or dry, or soils affected by high pH or salinity

-'Indian Head' hedge rose, is used in farmstead and field shelterbelts, Ecobuffers and wildlife habitat plantings.
-The continuous flowering make it attractive to pollinators.
+'Indian Head' hedge rose, is used in farmstead and field shelterbelts, Ecobuffers, and wildlife habitat plantings.
+The continuous flowering makes it attractive to pollinators.
 Many song and game birds utilize this shrub for food and habitat.